389ds/389ds.github.io/docs/389ds/design/vattr-automatic-toggle.md

 The server will be configured to ignore by default virtual attributes (**nsslapd-ignore-virtual-attrs: on**).

 If *nsslapd-ignore-virtual-attrs: off* (setting by the DS admin) do nothing, so do lookup for virtual attributes.

 In slapi_vattrspi_regattr, if *nsslapd-ignore-virtual-attrs: on* and there is a registered attribute different than *nsRole* then toggle *nsslapd-ignore-virtual-attrs: off*.
+It logs the following message

+    INFO - slapi_vattrspi_regattr - Because employeeType is a new registered virtual attribute , nsslapd-ignore-virtual-attrs set to 'off'

-Few second after startup (2sec), spawn a virtual-attribute check thread.
-That thread will do an internal search with the following filter *'(|(objectclass=nsRoleDefinition)(objectclasss=cosSuperDefinition))*'.
-If it retrieve one or more entries, then it toggles *nsslapd-ignore-virtual-attrs: off*.
+Few second after startup (3sec), the server spawn a virtual-attribute check thread.
+That thread will do an internal search with the following filter *"(&(objectclass=ldapsubentry)(|(objectclass=nsRoleDefinition)(objectclass=cosSuperDefinition)))"*.
+If it retrieves one or more entries, then it toggles *nsslapd-ignore-virtual-attrs: off*.
 Before doing the internal search, the thread exits if *nsslapd-ignore-virtual-attrs: off*.

+    INFO - vattr_check_thread - Found a role/cos definition in cn=FILTERROLEENGROLE,o=acivattr,dc=example,dc=com
+    INFO - vattr_check_thread - Because of virtual attribute definition nsslapd-ignore-virtual-attrs set to 'off'

+Once the server is startup, new virtual attributes can be register. **COS** definition lead to call to *slapi_vattrspi_regattr* and the toggle of *nsslapd-ignore-virtual-attrs* is managed there. **Role** definition already have the *nsRole* virtual attribute registered, so it needs to be managed in **roles_cache_trigger_update_role**.
+When a new role definition is added the following message is logged in the error logs

+    INFO - roles_cache_trigger_update_role - Because of virtual attribute definition (role) then nsslapd-ignore-virtual-attrs set to 'off'

 # Tests